STC-MT-i2/Academic_Words/README.md

 massive leap  巨大的飞跃 e.g., Research in the field of using pre-trained models have resulted in massive leap in state-of-the-art results for many of the NLP tasks, such as text classification, natural language inference and question-answering.

 progressively 逐个地 e.g., In this approach an out of vocabulary word is progressively split into subwords and the word is then represented by a group of subwords.

+needlessly 不必要的 e.g., When processing shorter sentences, this may be overkill, using needlessly large amounts of memory and computation time.

 ```